Tagged with "trust"

 • Waves

-A meditation on Exodus 20 and the unseen waves our choices send forward—into our families, our futures, and generations we will never know.
+A meditation on Exodus 20 and the unseen waves our choices send forward — into our families, our futures, and generations we will never know.

 • Seek First

 What does it really mean to seek first the Kingdom of God?
-A reflection on priority, focus, righteousness by faith, and the quiet promise that the Father will provide what we truly need.
+A reflection on priority, focus, righteousness by faith, and the promise that the Father will provide what we truly need.

 • Near Enough to Live